andgordio/mockupless/docs/Courses/LayoutBasics/Frameworks/tailwind.md

 Writing inline styles is quite time-consuming.
 So is creating your own design systems using classes.
 Fortunately, a number of CSS frameworks exist to save you some time.

 A CSS framework is essentially a CSS file with a lot of classes, accompanied by a website that explains where and how to use these classes.
-You import the file to a prototype, study the website, and instead of writing your own CSS, you use classes provided by the framework.
+You import a framework to a prototype, study its website, and instead of writing your own CSS, you use classes provided by the framework.

 Most of the CSS frameworks are basically UI kits.
 They come packed with classes that turn your containers into fully-styled UI components like headers, cards, sidebars etc. You can save a lot of time with a framework of UI kit type.
 Just take a look at how many styles are applied when you add the `btn` class to a button in **Bootstrap**—the most popular UI kit framework: